kyungjae-lee/engineers-notebook/computer-architecture-and-organization/pipelining.md

 ### Structural Hazard (a.k.a.
 Resource Hazard)

-A **structural hazard** occurs when two (or more) instructions that are already in the pipeline need the same resource.
+A structural hazard occurs when two (or more) instructions that are already in the pipeline need the same resource simultaneously.
 The result is that the instructions must be executed in serial rather than parallel for a portion of the pipeline.

+For example, memory can be a structural hazard if two instructions attempt to access it at the same time and it cannot grant simultaneous access.

-For example, when multiple instructions are ready to enter the execute instruction phase and there is a single ALU.
+Another example is when multiple instructions are ready to enter the execute instruction phase and there is a single ALU.
 One solution to such structural hazards is to increase available resources, such as having multiple ports into main memory and multiple ALU units.

 Structural hazards have to be taken care of in the **design time**.

 ### Data Hazard (a.k.a.
 Pipeline Data Hazard)

-A **data hazard** occurs when the processing of one instruction depends on the data created by a previous instruction that is still in the pipeline.
+A data hazard occurs when the processing of one instruction depends on the data created by a previous instruction that is still in the pipeline.
 To maintain correct operation, the pipeline must stall for one or more clocks cycles which results in inefficient pipeline usage.

 For example, in the following scenario, the `add` will not write/update `r0` until “stage 5” so the `sub` would have to stall at “stage 2” until “stage 5” is complete.